Yusaki-Akito/focus-activity/README.md

 # Discord Activity Forcus
-Run discord activity on the voice channel you want to start activity on the server that has bot or not
+Focus running activity on the voice channel you like to

 ## Usage
 - copy the code on index.js